BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
 I did not use AI for the paper, and I did not use AI for any of the code.
 I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.
 I know people will say lies because they will never let a person like me win.
 Not when it comes to something as important as this.
 Because that would literally go against all the bullshit propaganda the far right has been spreading for years.
 Also, this could have been avoided.
 Its a disaster of your own making.

-#### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

-To run: python3 debug.py -keysize 12

-This basically creates a system of quadratics.
-Solving them mod p is easy.
-But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
-Figuring out how to exactly do this quickly is still an ongoing area of research for me.
-And if a polynomial time algorithm for factorization exists, it is likely done by solving this system of quadratics.
-Finding a polyomial time algorithm is my ultimate goal, as this would make progress toward solving p = np as well.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>